 Sustainable collections are bull.
 Here’s why

 Organic cotton, piñatex, grape leather, recycled polyester… these are all the cool new materials fast fashion brands have to offer in their sustainable collections.
 From H&M to Zara, every brand now offers affordable clothing that is trendy AND eco-friendly.
 Isn’t it the dream?
-From Harper’s Bazaar to Vogue, everybody seems so excited about it.
+Everybody seems so excited about it.
 So why do I have to be the party pooper once again?

 Sustainable collections are not what they seem to be